ScriptedSnark/SvenBXT/README.md

 ### VAC BAN WARNING: Do NOT connect to servers with this injected, or you might get VAC banned!

-SvenBXT is a remake of BunnymodXT for Sven Co-op 5.22+ versions.
+SvenBXT is a remake of BunnymodXT for Sven Co-op 5.22+ versions (only 5.25 now).

 Currently WIP.